Local-area augmentation system: Benefits

 One of the primary benefits of LAAS is that a single installation at a major airport can be used for multiple precision approaches within the local area.
-For example, if Chicago O'Hare has twelve runway ends, each with a separate ILS, all twelve ILS facilities can be replaced with a single LAAS system.
+For example, since Chicago O'Hare has twelve runway ends, each with a separate ILS, all twelve ILS facilities can be replaced with a single LAAS system.
 This represents a significant cost savings in maintenance and upkeep of the existing ILS equipment.

-Another benefit is the potential for approaches that are not straight- in.
+Another benefit is the potential for approaches that are not straight-in.
 Aircraft equipped with LAAS technology can utilize curved or complex approaches such that they could be flown on to avoid obstacles or to decrease noise levels in areas surrounding an airport.
-This technology shares similar characteristics with the older Microwave landing system (MLS) Approaches, commonly seen in Europe.
-Both systems allow lower visibility requirements on complex approaches that traditional Wide Area Augmentation Systems (WAAS) and Instrument Landing Systems (ILS) could not allow.
+This technology shares similar characteristics with the older microwave landing system (MLS) approaches, commonly seen in Europe.
+Both systems allow lower visibility requirements on complex approaches that traditional wide area augmentation systems (WAAS) and instrument landing systems (ILS) could not allow.

 The FAA also contends that only a single set of navigational equipment will be needed on an aircraft for both LAAS and WAAS capability.
 This lowers initial cost and maintenance per aircraft since only one receiver is required instead of multiple receivers for NDB, DME, VOR, ILS, MLS, and GPS.
 The FAA hopes this will result in decreased cost to the airlines and passengers as well as general aviation.